-You will receive a summary of your HSC results in mid-December so you can start making decisions about your future.
-Your official HSC portfolio will be mailed to you in January.
+You will receive a summary of your HSC results in mid-December to support your decisions about your future.

 How do your HSC results contribute towards university entry?

 Entry from Year 12 into University courses in NSW and the ACT generally depend on your ATAR.
 If you have requested an ATAR, the University Admission Centre (UAC) will use your HSC marks to calculate your ATAR.
 Your ATAR is not part of your HSC and is not calculated by NESA.
 Details of ATAR requirements can be found in the UAC Guide, published each year by UAC.
 You can phone UAC on (02) 9752 0200 or view the UAC website at www.uac.edu.au